 What the hell do they mean by “voice?”
 Why does it matter to a business?
 How do you figure out what yours is?
 How do you decide how to use it?
 And when?
 What if you don’t have a personal brand?
 Let’s break it all down!

 In spoken language, the actual words we use aren’t necessarily what dictates our intended meaning.
 It’s the inflection, tone, volume, and body language we use to deliver the words.

 And that’s what brand voice is all about.

 Words can be friendly.
 Sarcastic.
 Inspiring.
 Rude.
 Mocking.
 Authoritative.
 Joyful.
 And the same words, depending on tone, can mean COMPLETELY different things.
 (Which is why our crush responding with a simple “k” on AOL or MSN Messenger was so infuriating for us millennials.
 ARE YOU MAD AT ME?
 ARE YOU JUST BUSY?
 ARE YOU TRYING TO BE COY SO THAT I’LL FALL EVEN MORE IN LOVE WITH YOU BECAUSE IT’S WORKING?!)

 So it might be simpler to think about it as your tone of voice.
 How you’re delivering your words.
-And you can use tone when you’re speaking, yeah, but also when you’re writing!
+And you can use tone when you’re speaking, of course, but also when you’re writing!